Non Hodgkin Lymphoma Clinical Trial

 Participants meeting any of the following criteria are not eligible for participation in the study:

-Participants with radiologically detected active CNS lymphoma or isolated CNS disease
+Participants with CNS3 disease, neurologic signs of CNS disease, radiologically detected active CNS lymphoma

-Participant pregnancy (confirmed with beta-HCG serum or urine pregnancy test performed at screening).
+Positive serum or urine beta-HCG pregnancy test performed at screening.

-Participants will be excluded related to the following prior therapy criteria:
+Participants will be excluded based on prior therapy if they fail to meet following washout criteria:

--No time restriction with prior intrathecal chemotherapy, steroid therapy, hydroxyurea (no dose increases within prior 2 weeks) or ALL maintenance-type chemotherapy (vincristine, 6-mercaptopurine, oral methotrexate, or a tyrosine kinase inhibitor for participants with Ph+ ALL) provided there is recovery from any acute toxic effects.
+Exceptions: 6 weeks for clofarabine or nitrosoureas; No washout for prior intrathecal chemotherapy, steroid therapy, hydroxyurea (no dose increases within prior 2 weeks) or ALL maintenance-type chemotherapy (vincristine, 6-mercaptopurine, oral methotrexate, or a tyrosine kinase inhibitor for participants with Ph+ ALL) provided there is recovery from any acute toxic effects

--No time restriction with radiation therapy if the volume of bone marrow treated is less than 10% and the participant has measurable/evaluable disease outside the radiation window.
+Exceptions: No time restriction with radiation therapy if the volume of bone marrow treated is less than 10% and the participant has measurable/evaluable disease outside the radiation window

-Second malignancy other than in situ carcinoma of the cervix, unless the tumor was treated with curative intent at least two years previously and participant is in remission;
+Active second malignancy other than in situ carcinoma of the cervix, unless the tumor was treated with curative intent at least two years previously and participant is in remission.

 History of severe, immediate hypersensitivity reaction attributed to compounds of similar chemical or biologic composition to any agents used in study or in the manufacturing of the cells.